DHIBAID/npci_ecell/chapter3.md

 #### Security Measures

 1. **Encryption:**
     - Use HTTPS for data transmission.
     - Encrypt all sensitive data at rest and in transit.
 2. **Authentication:**
-   - Multi-factor authentication (MFA) for customer accounts.
+    - Implement multi-factor authentication (MFA) for customer accounts.
-   - OAuth 2.0 for secure API access.
+    - Use OAuth 2.0 for secure API access.
 3. **Fraud Detection:**
-   - Implement machine learning models to detect anomalous transactions.
+    - Deploy machine learning models to detect anomalous transactions.

 #### Compliance

 1. **Data Privacy:** Adhere to GDPR and CCPA regulations.
-2. **Auditing:** Regular third-party audits of the blockchain and backend systems.
+2. **Auditing:** Conduct regular third-party audits of the blockchain and backend systems.

 ---